 - 4.3.2.4 Buffer Length (Word Count) Buffer length is the two's complement value of the number of words in the buffer.
-If a transmit buffer is unaligned (that is, begins and/or ends on a byte boundary rather than a word boundary), the unaligned byte(bytes) counts(count) as one word(words).
-(See address descriptor bits 06 and 07, above.
-If both H and L are set, the true word count must be increased by one.)
-The word count does not include the four CRC bytes. - 4.3.2.5 Status Words At the end of a transmit or receive sequence, the DEQNA updates the two status words in the final buffer's descriptor.
-(See Chapter 1, Paragraphs 1.3.6 and 1.3.7) Flag word bits 15 and 14 (see Table 4-1) and status word 1 bits 15 and 14 (see Table 4-3) are the buffer-ownership handshake/semaphore between the DEQNA and host software.
+If a transmit buffer is unaligned (that is, ends on a byte boundary rather than a word boundary), the unaligned byte counts as one word.
+(See address descriptor bit 07, Paragraph 4.3.2.3.)
+The word count does not include the four CRC bytes. - 4.3.2.5 Status Word At the end of the transmit or receive sequence, the DEQNA updates the two status words in the final buffer's descriptor (see Chapter 1, Paragraphs 1.3.6 and 1.3.7).
+Flag word bits 15 and 14 (see Table 4-1) and status word 1 bits 15 and 14 (see Table 4-3) are the buffer-using indicator from the DEQNA to the host software.
 The bits are initialized by the software and written to 1s by the DEQNA.
-If transmit status shows an error, host software should attempt to retransmit the packet, unless it was the second abort of the same packet with the same Time Domain Reflectometer (TDR) value.
-The status word bits are defined in the following sections.
+If transmit status shows an error, host software should attempt to retransmit the packet, unless it was the second abort of the same packet with the same time domain reflectometer (TDR) value.
+The status word bits are defined in the following paragraphs.